uikit/uikit-site/docs/pages/navbar.md

 ### Multiple columns

 The [Dropdown component](dropdown.md) allows you to arrange the dropdown content in columns.
 To accommodate up to five columns, you also need to add one of the following classes.
-Columns will stack, if they no longer fit into the container.
+Columns will stack if they no longer fit into the container.

 | Class                         | Description                                              |
 | :---------------------------- | :------------------------------------------------------- |